Italy's Draghi resigns after government implodes

 “Shame,” headlined La Stampa on the front page.
 “Italy Betrayed,” said La Repubblica.
 “Farewell to Draghi’s Government,” said Corriere della Sera.

+“You don’t have to give the answer to me.
+You have to give it to all Italians,” he told lawmakers.

-While the next steps were unclear, the outcome suggested Mattarella could dissolve Parliament, paving the way for early elections as soon as late September or early October.
+While the next steps were unclear, the outcome suggested Mattarella could dissolve Parliament after a period of consultations, paving the way for an early election as soon as late September or early October.
 The legislature’s five-year term had been due to expire in 2023.

-In briefing senators Wednesday, Draghi had appealed for the parties to heed the spontaneous appeals for unity from Italian mayors, doctors’ associations and ordinary citizens who had signed petitions in recent days begging Draghi to stay on.

-“You don’t have to give the answer to me.
-You have to give it to all Italians,” he said.
+Mattarella was due to meet with the presidents of the upper and lower chambers of Parliament later Thursday, his office said.
+Such consultations usually precede a public statement from Mattarella about his intentions.

 Opinion polls have indicated neck-to-neck percentages for the center-left Democratic Party and the right-wing Brothers of Italy party, which had remained in the opposition to Draghi’s coalition.